-Connecting with people has been the heart behind Tara Nicole Weddings from the beginning.
+Connecting with people in the small business community has been the heart behind Tara Nicole Weddings from the beginning.
 And now we are taking it to the next level – we are finally launching our newsletter today!
 We will be sharing a sneak peek at what we are up to this year, an inside look into our design process, and the truth behind wedding planning!

-Photographers everywhere have already embraced the idea of community.
+Photographers everywhere have already embraced the idea of small business community.
 They absolutely love each other and are each other’s cheerleaders when going full time, launching a new product, or even when they get featured!
 Competition doesn’t even cross their mind.
-Movements like “Pursuit Community,” “The Rising Tide Society,” “The Goaldigger Podcast,” and countless other workshops/conferences were all started by photographers to create an industry where everyone encourages one another to chase their dreams.
+Movements like the “Pursuit Community,” “The Rising Tide Society,” “The Goaldigger Podcast,” and countless other workshops/conferences were all started by photographers to create a space where everyone encourages one another to chase their dreams.
 It’s time for the rest of us to take note, jump on board, and make some positive changes for our business.